james-priest/100-days-of-code-log-r2/CH15-WebStorage.md

 ## 11. Anticipating potential performance pitfalls
 Web storage doesn't come without a few drawbacks.
 This section covers some of the pitfalls of using `localStorage` and `sessionStorage`.

-### Synchronously reading and writing to the hard drive
+## 11a.
+Synchronous read & write to the hard drive
 One of the biggest issues with the Storage object is that it operates synchronously, which can block the page from rendering while read/writes occur.
 The synchronous read/writes are even more costly because they are committed directly to the client's hard drive.
 By itself, that might not be a cause for concern, but the following activities can make these interactions annoyingly slow for the user.

 - Indexing services on the client machine